newjersey/navigator.business.nj.gov/content/src/fundings/perjob-tax-credits.md

 dueDate: ""
 programPurpose: ""
 agencyContact: ""
+descriptionMd: The Emerge Program provides per-job tax credits to projects in targeted communities that invest private capital into New Jersey and create new full-time jobs or retain a significant number of jobs in Governor Phil Murphy’s priority sectors versus an out-of-state alternative location.
 ---

 The Emerge Program provides per-job tax credits to projects in targeted communities that invest private capital into New Jersey and create new full-time jobs or retain a significant number of jobs in Governor Phil Murphy’s priority sectors versus an out-of-state alternative location.